smash64-dev/smash64-online/docs/index.md

 ## 1. Download the Emulator

-Download Project64KSE below and extract it to a folder.
+Download Project64KSE below and extract it.
 Other emulators and versions are not compatible, so make sure to get it from this link.

 [Download](https://github.com/smash64-dev/project64k-legacy/releases/latest/download/project64k-legacy.zip){ .md-button .md-button--primary data-md-color-primary="green" data-md-color-accent="green" }
 [GitHub](https://github.com/smash64-dev/project64k-legacy){ .md-button data-md-color-primary="green" data-md-color-accent="green" }